bhits/c2s-ng-shared/README.md

 #### Jenkins Prerequisites

 + Jenkins must comply with [build prerequisites](#prerequisites).
-+ `/usr/local/google/home/mmalerba` directory must be recursively given permissions for `jenkins` user and group to read and write.
++ `/usr/local/google/home/mmalerba` directory must be recursively given permissions for the `jenkins` user and group to read and write.

 #### Jenkins Build Sample Shell Script